ecg-icas/icas/doc/next/_sources/reporting-query-and-response-v2.rst.txt

 Query
 ************************************
-The metrics query should be provided as a JSON object of type `Metrics Request`_, which has these minimum requirements:
+The metrics query should be provided as a JSON object of type `Metrics Request V2`_, which has these minimum requirements:

 * At least one valid entry in the  :ref:`Time Ranges <time-ranges>` field.